 Substitute teaching is a rewarding and flexible way to develop your career on your terms.
 Whether you have recently earned your degree, are entering the workforce after time off, or want to continue teaching in retirement, substitute teaching may be a natural next step for you!

-In this guide to becoming a substitute teacher in Washington D.C., you’ll find information on subbing requirements and how to get started in classrooms near you.
+In this guide to becoming a substitute teacher in Washington D.C., you’ll find information on subbing requirements and how you can start applying for substitute teacher jobs in Washington DC.

 Is Substitute Teaching Right for You?

 Subbing can be a rewarding career choice whether you’re brand new to the workforce, looking to hone your skills, or if you need something flexible to help pay the bills.
 Here are just a few reasons why people choose subbing:

 Subs are called into classrooms for reasons ranging from instances of a teacher on leave, to schools searching for new permanent staff, to school districts facing teacher shortages.
 You can provide support to the students who need it most.

 As a sub with an organization like Swing Education, you can work when you want and where you want.
 Subbing can fit easily around your schedule, whether you’ve got an additional job, family, or lifestyle commitments that you want to maintain.

 With all of this variety, you can improve your skills as an educator and get the experience you need to meet any teaching challenge.
 And even if teaching isn’t your main goal, subbing can help you gain in-demand transferable skills, like problem-solving, written and oral communication, and adaptability.